The Best Tips for Switching Specialties in Nursing 987839088534212 [9:30 AM] Katie Iglewski

 Hospitals are buzzing with activity 24/7.
 Hospitalized patients are sometimes in life-threatening situations and require proactive care and monitoring.

-If this has become challenging for you, maybe a clinic setting suits you better?
-How about a home health setting?
+The hospital settings also require nurses to work long shifts, including nights, weekends, and holidays.
+If this has become challenging for you, maybe a clinic setting would suit you better.
+Or how about a home health setting?

-You can work in various settings when you have a degree in nursing.
+With a degree in nursing, you can work in various environments with variables.
 Feel free to switch and see what works best for you.

 #3: Do I Like to Be Part of a Team or Prefer to Work Alone?